fiifikrampah/AWS_Jenkins/README.md

 `docker run -it --rm -v $(pwd)/AWS_Jenkins:/home fiifikay09/aws_infra_setup`
 - Alternatively, you can build the image locally and spin up a container with that image:
 `docker build -t <tag> . && docker run -it --rm -v $(pwd):/home <image>`
+- Run the bash script to provision the infrastructure: `./run.sh`